mludvik2/elections-scraper-2017/README.md

 It retrieves data from the official election website volby.cz and saves the results for all municipalities in a selected district into a CSV file.

 The output file contains the following information for each municipality:
 - Municipality code
 - Municipality name
 - Number of registered voters
 - Number of envelopes issued
 - Number of valid votes
 - Number of votes for each political party

-- How to Run the Program
+# How to Run the Program
+The program is executed from the command line with two arguments:
+(command line in python or open virtual environment??????????)

+python project_3.py <URL> <output_file.csv>

+## Example Command
+python project_3.py "https://www.volby.cz/pls/ps2017nss/ps311?xjazyk=CZ&xnumnuts=7101" "results_jesenik.csv"

+## Command Line Arguments

 # Structure: